-Having won a scholarship along with a grant, I was busy trying to keep my grades up.
+Having won a scholarship along with a grant, I was busy keeping my grades up.
 An art education major was given no leeway; you were considered an art major and expected to measure up the same.
 I loved it.
 I had been drawing since before grade school and felt in my element with other art students.
-It was as though something inside me was blossoming.
+It was as though something inside me blossomed.

 One particular experience has stayed with me.

 I worked part-time helping the secretary in the Psychology Department and, consequently, got to know the psych professors and the graduate students.
 One of the professors was experimenting on the brains of rhesus monkeys.
-I saw them in their cages, wires coming out of their heads.
+I saw them in their cages with wires coming out of their heads.

-Later I stood looking at a glob of clay in my sculpture class in which we were to sculpt an animal or animals.
-I saw two rhesus monkeys in that glob—vulnerable, one looking up at me.
+In my sculpture class we were to sculpt animals.
+I imagined two rhesus monkeys in that clay glob, one vulnerably peering up at me.
 All I need do was remove the clay from around them.
-I’ve never had an experience like that before or since.
+I’ve never had an experience like that since.

-That summer I worked full time in the Psychology Department helping the secretary prepare for the department head to leave and the new one get settled.
+That summer I worked full time in the Psychology Department helping the secretary prepare for the department head to leave and the new one settle in.

-The secretary was retiring, which meant I was the only one left who knew how the office was run.
+The current secretary was retiring.
 Thank goodness, Dr. Page, the new department head, was easygoing and had a great sense of humor.
-In addition, preparations were being made for the first psychology doctoral students to graduate from Kent State, and this was a busy time for the department.
-I had fast, accurate typing skills as well as good grammar and excellent spelling, so I made extra money the next couple years by typing masters and doctoral theses on the department IBM Selectric typewriter.
-Nope.
-No computers in those days.
+In addition, preparations were being made for the first psychology doctoral students to graduate, and this was a busy time for the department.
+I had fast, accurate typing skills as well as good grammar and excellent spelling, so I made money those final years by typing masters and doctoral theses on the department IBM Selectric typewriter.
+No desk computers in those days.

-Dr. Page was a psychiatrist and made appointments to see students who needed help.
+Dr. Page was a psychiatrist and took appointments to see students who needed help.

-One of my regrets is that I didn’t have the sense to realize I needed therapy.
-I believed I was fine.
+One of my regrets is that I didn’t realize I needed therapy.
 I was functioning and attending school.
 No problems.
 Right?

-On one side of my brain I told Bruce I had a problem with sex, on the other I told myself I was doing fine.
+I told Bruce I had a problem with sex, but otherwise I told myself I was fine.
 Amazing how we can compartmentalize that way.
-But I did.
-I see that clearly now, but I didn’t then.
+I see clearly now, but I didn’t then.

-We can even keep secrets from ourselves . . . presumably for protection.
+We even keep secrets from ourselves . . . presumably for protection.

-That fall Andy and I rented an apartment facing an open field on the east end of campus.
+That fall my roommate Andy and I rented an apartment facing an open field on the east end of campus.

-Not in a house, a real apartment this time with a living room, dining area and kitchen downstairs, and two bedrooms upstairs.
 We were seniors the fall of 1967.
-I brought my old bike from home and repainted it for a fast way to get around campus and to the store downtown at the opposite end of campus.
-I yet had no driver’s license or car.
+I brought my old bike from home and repainted it for a fast way to get around campus and to the store downtown.

-We decided to have a welcome party for the new psychology graduate students, and what a party it was!
+We welcomed the new psychology graduate students with a party at our place, and what a party!
 Dr. Page and a number of the professors came and the party and music spread out onto the lawn in front of our apartment.
 It was a great way to start the fall quarter.

-My major adventure of the night was when the new grad students, nearly all guys, yelled for help, and I headed upstairs to take the top off the toilet cistern and unstuck the float so it would run properly once again.
-Yes, indeed, a woman does know how to fix a toilet!
+My adventure of the night was when the new grad students, nearly all guys, yelled for help.
+I headed upstairs, took the back off the toilet and unstuck the float.
+Yes, indeed, a woman can fix a toilet!

-I had a great fall quarter, too, but winter quarter was mixed.
-I took a swimming class in hopes of getting over my fear of water.
-Take that risk, again.
-I still recall standing at the edge of the pool when I was supposed to dive in head first, my knees literally quivering, telling myself, “jump, jump.”
-I did.
-I finally did, head first, and I can hardly tell you how it felt that first time, and the second time, and third.
-I swam underwater.
+I had never dove nor swum under water since nearly drowning as a kid, so I took Swimming to get over my fear.
+I clearly recall standing at the edge of the pool when I was supposed to dive in head first, my knees literally quivering, telling myself, “jump, jump!”
+I finally did, head first, and I can’t express how it felt that first time, and the second time, and third.
+I swam underwater for the first time too.
 I was so proud of myself.
 Everyone else in the class were high school swimmers; they all swam better than me and they all got A’s in the class.
-I got a C. But none of them went as far as I did.
+I got a C. But none of them had pushed as far as I had!

 Andy and my friends graduated that spring.

-I would stay another year without them.
-That was the difficult part.
+I would stay another year without them; how I missed them.

-I enjoyed riding my bike to the one art class I took that summer, Studio Problems, which was open to interpretation and expression, another class I loved and pulled an A. The Psychology Department kept me busy, as well, including typing masters and doctoral theses to TK my income.
+I enjoyed riding my bike to the one art class I took that summer, Studio Problems, which was open to interpretation and expression, another class I loved and pulled an A. The Psychology Department kept me busy, as well, including typing masters and doctoral theses.

 Not only would that fall be my final year, but Bruce would be home from Vietnam.